How to Start Your Podcast Show

 - Determine your format: Solo, Co-Host, Interviews, Topics, Category, etc.

-- Get proper equipment & hosting platform.
+- Get proper equipment & hosting platform (we recommend and use Libsyn).
 Don’t need to spend a fortune, but audio quality does matter.

 - Set realistic expectations on downloads, monetization, and time commitment.
 Podcast discovery (how people find you show) is still difficult.
 Unless you are a celebrity, it will take time for people to find your show.